Hi, my name is

 In November 2015, I almost died of a kidney rupture and a lung infection.
 It was an experience that changed my outlook on life profoundly.

 First of all, I decided to make as many beautiful memories as possible.
 By spending more quality time with my family, by exploring the world and by trying to craft wow-experiences for my clients – to have consumers and brands create beautiful memories together.

 Secondly, I decided to not accept the horrible status quo of suboptimal relationships between companies and consumers anymore.
 Not as a consumer myself and certainly not as a professional.
-I started doing less meetings and more doings.
-Less powerpoints, more doing stuff.
+I started doing fewer meetings and more doings.
+Fewer powerpoints, more doing stuff.
 And even more than before, I obsessed about changing companies to be less about ads and more about acts.